SarpongAbasimi/boris-bike/README.md

 Foucs And Goals for Challenge
 ```
-To be able to TDD anything
+To be able to TDD anything.
-To be able to debug anything
+To be able to debug anything.
-To be able to write solid and clean code
+To be able to write solid and clean code.
  ```